Americans have struggled during the pandemic, especially people with kids. The Child Tax Credit is here to help.

 You are also eligible to apply for the Recovery Rebate Credit, also known as stimulus payments, as part of this process.

-If you have at least one qualifying child and earned less than $24,800 as a married couple, $18,650 as a Head of Household, or $12,400 as a single filer, you can use the IRS Non-filer Sign-up Tool to get the Child Tax Credit and receive missing stimulus payments.
+The Administration collaborated with a non-profit, Code for America, who has created a non-filer sign-up tool that is easy to use on a mobile phone and also available in Spanish.
+If you have at least one qualifying child and earned less than $24,800 as a married couple, $18,650 as a Head of Household, or $12,400 as a single filer, you can use the Code for America sign-up tool to get the Child Tax Credit.
+You can also use the tool to receive missing stimulus payments, whether or not you have children.

 Here’s a list of things you will need to complete the process.